British Library Preservation Advisory Centre: Purpose and activities

+International influence

 The need for national entities like the Centre had been documented in surveys conducted by the International Federation of Library Associations and Institutions (IFLA) Section on Preservation & Conservation and by the Ligue Internationale des Bibliothèques Européennes de Recherches.
 Other than the United Kingdom, at least seven other countries have set up a similar entity, including Canada and New Zealand.